Matlab

 Multithreading

 Many, but not all, Matlab routines automatically take advantage of multiple CPU cores in a computer.
-As Hamilton's compute nodes each have 128 cores, this allows a significant speed up compared to running on many laptops or desktops.
+As Hamilton8's compute nodes each have 128 cores, this allows a significant speed up compared to running on many laptops or desktops.

 Example job script, allowing the use of an entire compute node: